As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 Plugin Usage

-Now that you know how to configure link categories and how to add, edit and delete links, let’s show you how to make links display on your website.
+Now that you know how to set up link categories and how to add, edit and delete links, it’s time to learn how to display your links on your site.

 Links Widget

-To access and configure your Link widgets, choose Appearance > Widgets in your navigation menu …
+To access and configure your Link widgets, go to the WP dashboard menu and choose Appearance > Widgets …

-The ‘Widgets’ page will load in your browser.
+The ‘Widgets’ screen will display in your browser.

 You will notice that a ‘Links’ widget has been added to the Available Widgets section …